“Drawing tablets with an inbuilt screen are expensive. As a beginner, you should stick to an entry-level graphics tablet with no screen.”

 All the display tablets in our list come with good color accuracy.
 They either have 99%sRGB color support or around 120~125% sRGB.

 For comparison, a normal office monitor comes with a 99%sRGB color accuracy, which is good.

 If you have to choose between a tablet with 99% sRGB or 125% sRGB, go with the higher color accuracy as it will display better colors.

 Most of the display drawing tablets on the market comes with a matte textured plastic film that not only protects the screen from getting scratched but also helps reduce reflections off the window or light source.
 This results in a better drawing experinace.

 Stylus – The key factor

-A stylus is one of the most important parts of a tablet.
-Some artists even consider it more important than the tablet itself.
+A stylus is one of the most important parts of a drawing tablet.
+Some even consider this more important than the screen itslef.

 Expersskeys – Shortcut buttons